 Medicine Lodge Ranch

 Over 100 medicinal plants can be found in the gardens, both wild and cultivated.
 On our fields and mountains, you’ll spot scarlet gilia, plantain, horsetail, bee balm, barberry, wild roses, one-seed juniper, dock, purslane, three-leaf sumac, globemallow, mullein, vervain, horehound, uva-ursi, and gumweed.
-In our thriving gardens, you’ll see echinacea, elecampane, marshmallow, lemon balm, motherwort, catmint, hops, astragalus, chamomile, and others.
-Here you’ll experience, taste, harvest, and learn from a wide array of plants.
+Echinacea, elecampane, marshmallow, lemon balm, motherwort, catmint, hops, astragalus, chamomile, and others thrive in our gardens.
+Here you will experience, taste, harvest, and learn from a wide array of plants.

 In addition to abundant plant life, we are blessed to share this land with a variety of animals.
 Over the years, much of the wildlife at Medicine Lodge Ranch has become a part of our family.
 We’ve set up trail cams all over the ranch to capture their magic.
 Beautiful bears traverse our mountain, stopping to drink from the springs that cascade down to a part of the ranch we’ve appropriately named Bear’s Hollow.
 Enormous elk regularly come down from higher elevations to graze.
 Two majestic mountain lions we’ve named Naja and Ali make special appearances occasionally.
 Bobcats, foxes, ring-tailed cats, and a coyote family are permanent residents.
 And the birds!
 Red-tailed, Swainson, and sharp-shinned hawks, regal ravens, mourning doves, grosbeak, western tanager, black-capped chickadees, robins, stellar jays, Calliope and Rufous hummingbirds, and many more are frequent visitors of the ranch.
 We also share our lives with horses, chickens, beloved canines, and one sweet cat.